-12.2.
-In-System Reprogrammable Flash Program Memory
+12.2 In-System Reprogrammable Flash Program Memory

-The ATmega48P/PV /88P/PV /168P/PV contains 4K/8K/16Kbytes On-chip In-System Reprogrammable Flash memory for program storage.
+The ATmega48PA/88PA/168PA contains 4K/8K/16Kbytes on-chip in-system reprogrammable Flash memory for program storage.
 Since all AVR instructions are 16 or 32 bits wide, the Flash is organized as 2K/4K/8K x 16.
-For software security, the Flash Program memory space is divided into two sections - Boot Loader Section and Application Program Section in the device (ATmega88P/PV and ATmega168P/PV).
+For software security, the Flash Program memory space is divided into two sections - Boot Loader Section and Application Program Section in the device (ATmega88PA and ATmega168PA).

-The Flash memory has an endurance of at least 10,000 write/erase cycles.
-The ATmega48P/PV /88P/PV /168P/PV Program Counter (PC) is 11/12/13 bits wide, thus addressing the 2K/4K/8K program memory locations.
-The operation of Boot Program section and associated Boot Lock bits for software protection are described in detail in Self-Programming for ATmega48P/PV and Boot Loader Support - Read-While-Write Self-Programming.
-Refer to Memory Programming for the description on Flash data serial downloading using the SPI pins.
+The ATmega48PA/88PA/168PA Program Counter (PC) is 11/12/13 bits wide, thus addressing the 2K/4K/8K program memory locations.
+The operation of the Boot Program section and associated Boot Lock bits for software protection are described in detail in Self-Programming for ATmega48PA and Boot Loader Support - Read-While-Write Self-Programming.
+Refer to Memory Programming for the description of Flash data serial downloading using the SPI pins.